-- How will these businesses affect your business location? - Will these businesses attract customers that might also want to come to your business? - Do these businesses pose any health or personal risks to you or your customers?
+- How will these businesses affect your business? - Will these businesses attract customers who might also want to come to your business? - Do these businesses pose any health or personal risks to you or your customers?

-If you are running a business out of your home, how will this impact your neighbors?
+If you are running a business out of your home, how will this affect your neighbors?

-Will business traffic to your home or noise from your business bother your neighbors?
-What are your plans for addressing this?
+- Will business traffic to your home or noise from your business bother your neighbors? - o What are your plans for addressing this? - How will your neighbors affect your business?